 Avoid travel by road throughout Algeria, especially in the Tamanrasset and Illizi provinces in southern Algeria due to the presence of armed groups.
 All road travel outside city limits must be cleared in advance by police authorities.

-Bandits may use illegal checkpoints and blockades on roads to stop vehicles, including buses.
+Away from major highways, bandits may use illegal checkpoints and blockades on roads to stop vehicles, including buses.

 Undertake domestic travel by air.
 If travel by road is necessary, do so during daylight.
 All road travel outside city limits must be cleared in advance by police authorities.
 Check with Algerian authorities for details.

 Road and traffic conditions in Algeria are very dangerous.
 A large number of people are killed and injured in traffic accidents, including buses, each year.
-More information: road safety and driving.

 The land border between Algeria and Morocco is closed.
 There are reports of unexploded landmines in the area of Algeria bordering the Western Sahara.
 Mines have been known to shift in sandstorms.